 The Mathematical Statistics (MS) test paper of IIT JAM Entrance Examination contains questions from both Maths and Statistics subjects.
 The question paper comprises of Mathematics (40% weightage) and Statistics (60% weightage).
 Deep Institute not only provides coaching and traning for the subject but also give study material (Researched and Developed by Our Experts) to all the students.
 Sample test papers are also available at the institute for everyone to do the practise.

-Call us to join IIT JAM Statistics coaching classes in Delhi and shape your future.
+Call us to join IIT JAM Statistics coaching classes in Delhi, IIT JAM Statistics coaching classes in Mumbai and shape your future.

 Sequences and Series: Convergence of sequences of real numbers, Comparison, root and ratio tests for convergence of series of real numbers.